Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/writing.rst

    let balance = ctx.self_balance();

-And since we have already have the owner address, we just need to result in the the simple transfer action:
+We already have a variable with the address of the contract owner, so we can construct and return the action for a simple transfer:

 .. code-block:: rust